RebeccaHartley/castle-farm/content/barn.md

 ![](http://rebeccahartley.github.io/castle-farm/images/barn/baar.jpeg)
 {: .right .width25}

-Luxury toilet facilities (with disabled access) are located onsite with an original farmhouse stone sink, meaning loo hiring is not required.
+Luxury toilet facilities (with disabled access) are located on-site with an original farmhouse stone sink.
+Therefore, no extra cost for loo hire.

 A small kitchenette area for caterers, with additional space for catering requirements is also provided.